Seventy years on, Japan, U.S. remember epic Iwo Jima battle

 "As a child, I was told that my grandfather worked diligently for the sake of the country and that he was a very gentle person.
 But as for details such as what happened when, neither my grandmother or mother really spoke about that."

-Japanese Defence Minister Gen Nakatani and Health Minister Yasuhisa Shiozaki will attend a memorial service with U.S. representatives on Saturday to mark the 70th anniversary of the epic 36-day battle.
+Japanese Defense Minister Gen Nakatani and Health Minister Yasuhisa Shiozaki will attend a memorial service with U.S. representatives on Saturday to mark the 70th anniversary of the epic 36-day battle.

 More ordinary Japanese are now aware of the battle, in which just 1,083 Japanese defenders escaped death, in part because of Clint Eastwood's 2006 film "Letters from Iwo Jima", inspired by letters from Kuribayashi to his family on the eve of the battle.